-The data center infrastructure management industry is projected to exceed $2.85 billion by 2024, according to research by Market Research Engine.
-DCIM is considered so important that ASHRAE published a book on the subject titled Advancing DCIM with IT Equipment Integration as part of its Datacom Series.
+The DCIM industry is projected to exceed $2.85 billion by 2024, according to research by Market Research Engine.
+DCIM is considered so crucial that ASHRAE even published a book titled Advancing DCIM with IT Equipment Integration as part of its Datacom series.

 What is DCIM?